Nature in Silicon Valley? A near perfect California climate in a stunning natural setting primed for outdoor adventure.

-Home to the Intel Museum, Apple Park and Googleplex, Silicon Valley certainly has plenty to offer tech tourists, but visitors and residents aren't limited to high-tech attractions.
+Home to the Intel Museum, Apple Park and Googleplex, Silicon Valley certainly has plenty to offer tech-minded tourists.
+But visitors and residents don’t spend all their time behind screens.

-Before it was ever Silicon Valley (a nickname picked up in the ’70s), this region was the Santa Clara Valley, a lush and fertile landscape with orchards, farms and vineyards.
+Before it was ever Silicon Valley, a nickname picked up in the ’70s, it was the Santa Clara Valley, a lush and fertile landscape with orchards, farms and vineyards.
 Still today, you’ll find a near perfect California climate in a stunning natural setting primed for outdoor adventure.
-Here’s how to take a break from your phone or computer screen and make the most of it.
+Here’s how to make the most of it.

 Head to the Hills

-The picturesque city of Los Gatos, famously home to the Netflix headquarters, is a dream destination for hikers thanks to its location in the foothills of the Santa Cruz Mountains.
+The picturesque town of Los Gatos, famous as Netflix headquarters, is a dream destination for hikers thanks to its location in the foothills of the Santa Cruz Mountains.
 If your time is limited, visit Castle Rock State Park for caverns, waterfalls and a few beginner-friendly trails.
-Mountain bikers and backpackers should hit up the nearby Monte Bello Open Space Preserve — that's "beautiful mountain" in Italian, and the 3,436-acre park lives up to its name with sweeping panoramas of the valley.
+Mountain bikers and backpackers should hit up the nearby Monte Bello Open Space Preserve.
+That’s “beautiful mountain” in Italian, and the 3,436-acre park lives up to its name with sweeping panoramas of the valley.

 For scenic views without the sweat, drive to the top of the Sierra Vista Open Space Preserve, where you can see all the way to the bay on clear days right from the parking lot.
 Across the street, the 1.1-mile Aquila Loop is a great option for all ages with benches along the way so you can sit and admire the rolling hills.